hjc1983/ng2-lotto/README.md

 # Ng2Lotto

-A sample angular 2 app to get the latest results from thelott.com/salotteries.
+A sample Angular 2 app to get the latest results from thelott.com/salotteries.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.9.